What is Bladder Cancer in Dogs?

 - Biopsy.
 This is the confirmatory test for bladder cancer in dogs.
 A biopsy is a surgical excision of a tissue sample of the tumor.
 The sample is processed and then analyzed under a microscope to determine its cancerous properties.

 How do You Treat Bladder Cancer in Dogs?

-The most common treatment options for bladder cancer are surgery, chemotherapy, and radiation therapy.
+The most common treatment options for bladder cancer, as well as dog anal gland cancer, are surgery, chemotherapy, and radiation therapy.
 Here is a closer look at different cancer in dogs treatment options.

 Surgery.
 Due to the location of the cancer of the bladder, surgical removal of the tumor is not always an option.
 Namely, bladder cancer tumors are usually on the lower neck of the bladder (the place where the ureters meet the bladder), which means there is a high risk of damage.
 If full surgical removal of the tumor is not possible, surgery is still performed to reduce the size of the bladder tumor (debulking surgery).
 Debulking temporarily improves the dog’s quality of life, but the tumor will grow back.

 Chemotherapy.
 Chemo is rarely effective for bladder cancer in dogs.
 Currently used intravenous chemotherapy protocols are working in only 20% of the pet dogs with bladder cancer.
 Certain anti-inflammatory medications (like Piroxicam and Meloxicam) have anti-neoplastic effects, especially when used in conjunction with chemotherapy.